What is ectropion?

 How is ectropion diagnosed?

 Diagnosis is usually made on physical examination.
 If the dog is older, blood and urine tests may be performed to search for an underlying cause for the ectropion.
 Corneal staining will be performed to assess the cornea and to determine if any corneal ulceration is present.
 Muscle or nerve biopsies may be recommended if neuromuscular disease is suspected.
+Testing for hypothyroidism and for antibodies against certain muscle fibers may be done if looking for underlying causes.

 How is ectropion treated?